Jonah and the Whale

+The Bible tells the story of the prophet Jonah being swallowed by a great fish, or in other words, a whale (Matthew 12:40).
 While this is an amazing story, many skeptics have questioned if it is physically possible.
-Could a whale hold a human alive for three days and nights?
+Could a human survive inside a whale for three days and nights?
 Let us look to God’s creation for the answer.

 While this story seems possible scientifically, we should not rule out the creative power of God who can perform miracles.
 Jonah 1:17 says that the Lord prepared “a great fish” for Jonah, meaning, that this sea animal could have been made specifically just for this incident.
 God created all creatures with His Word and can create anything that He wants to meet a specific purpose (Psalm 34:6) to fulfill his good will.